7 Caregiving Hacks Family Caregivers Should Know

 Mark the Medications

 Medication management is one of the most challenging tasks on a caregiver's plate.
 From dosage instructions to staying on top of interactions to remembering what bottle is administered on what day or time, it's an overwhelming responsibility — especially as it can have serious health consequences.
-If you have multiple pill bottles that all look the same, grab a Sharpie and write "M" for Monday, or "D" for daily on the caps.
+If you have multiple pill bottles that all look the same, grab a Sharpie and write "M" for Monday, or "D" for

 For more advanced sorting and administration help, turn to any number of apps, devices, and medication monitoring tools available to caregivers, like PillPack or MedCoach.
 Get more information on how a professional caregiver can help manage the medications of your loved one by clicking here.